We have won.

 “The memo was sent to Hospital and Health Service chief executives to inform them that the NPAQ is an incorporated association, not a registered employee organisation for the purposes of the IR Act.”

 As you can see Queensland Health have backed down and repudiated the intent of the Silvan Simmons memorandum.
 Hooray, a great result!
-However our problem is that this only ran in the On-Line version of the Courier Mail.
+However our problem is that this only ran in the online version of the Courier Mail.
 So whilst you now know the truth, the vast majority of Qld Health nurses are not yet aware of this back down.
-Our job is to work with our legal support team to ensure that the memorandum is officially withdrawn so that every Qld Health nurse learns that they can use who ever they like to represent them.
+Our job is to work with our legal support team to ensure that the memorandum is officially withdrawn so that every Qld Health nurse learns that they can use whomever they like to represent them.
 That includes NPAQ of course.
-This could take a few weeks and we will keep you in the loop.
+This could take a few months and we will keep you in the loop.

 Let us be clear, we do not want to be a registered industrial organisation.
 For what it is worth, nurses have received little more than the CPI plus a smidgen pay-rise every year for the last 15 years.
 Watch that change when we win the next battle and seriously get involved in doing future EBAs for you.